radiantearth/stac-spec/best-practices.md

 `asset` hrefs.
 It includes `self` links for every item.
 Generally these are implemented by dynamic catalogs, as it is quite easy for them to generate the proper links dynamically.
 But a static catalog that knows its published location could easily implement it.
-* **Relative Published Catalog** is a catalog that uses relative links for everything, but includes an absolute `self` link at the root catalog, to identify its online location.
+* **Relative Published Catalog** is a self-contained catalog as described above, except it includes an absolute `self` link at the root catalog, to identify its online location.
 This is designed so that a self-contained catalog can be 'published' online by just adding one field (the self link) to its root catalog.
+All the other links should remain the same.
+The resulting catalog is no longer compliant with the self-contained catalog recommendations, but instead transforms into a 'relative published catalog'.
-All the other links should remain relative.
-With this, the resolution of item and sub-catalog self links may be done by traversing parent and root links, but requires reading multiple sources to achieve this.
+With this, a client may resolve item and sub-catalog self links by traversing parent and root links, but requires reading multiple sources to achieve this.

 So if you are writing a STAC client it is recommended to start with just supporting these two types of published catalogs.
 In turn, if your data is published online publicly or for use on an intranet then following these recommendations will ensure